Study testing Moderna vaccine in transmission prevention to include young adults

-June 22 (Reuters) - U.S. scientists are expanding a government-funded study that aims to directly answer the question of whether Moderna Inc's (MRNA.O) COVID-19 vaccine curbs the spread of SARS-CoV-2.
+(Reuters) - U.S. scientists are expanding a government-funded study that aims to directly answer the question of whether Moderna Inc’s COVID-19 vaccine curbs the spread of SARS-CoV-2.

 It originally was designed to be tested among college students - some of whom would get the vaccine on a delayed basis - but it will now be broadened to adults aged 18-29, including those who choose not to receive a vaccine, the COVID-19 Prevention Network, which is overseeing the U.S. COVID-19 vaccine trials, said on Tuesday.